 International relations, especially war or threats of war are highly influential, but unfortunately difficult to foresee.
 Most occupational forecasts are based on the expectation of a relatively stable peacetime economy.

 Such predictions are invalidated by the preparation for war or its outsets, as was the case with estimates of the demand for nurses before and during World War II, and for engineers before, during, and after the Korean War.

 Another factor of international relations has been the increase in worldwide rather than just nationwide industries.

-More workers now have an opportunity to take foreign assignments, resulting in occupational mobility not just across the nation but global in scope.
+More workers now have an opportunity to take foreign assignments, resulting in occupational mobility not just across the nation but globally in scope.

-Changes in the labour force are affected, especially by increasing automation.
-An occupational average growth or decline over years may suggest the future of that occupation, but a technological change can alter the trend directly in a very short time.
+Changes in the labor force are affected, especially by increasing automation.
+An occupational average growth or decline over the years may suggest the future of that occupation, but a technological change can alter the trend directly in a very short time.